FadyMohareb/mapoptics2.0/README.md

 cd mapoptics/dist/
 java -jar MapOptics.jar
 ```
-If you wish to utilise the alignment pipeline:
+To use the alignment pipeline:

 Pull the Docker image from DockerHub in an external server:
 ```